 One of our team members raised this question in an article in the New York Times back in 2012.
 What has changed since then?
 Until recently, for a lot of people, climate change was firmly in the realm of the hypothetical.
 It wasn’t that nothing was happening – June 2019 was the hottest June worldwide since records began in 1880, and rising temperatures require more refrigeration and air conditioning.
 As a result, the cooling sector became one of the biggest CO2 emitters in recent years – and that’s a rising trend.
+The Green Cooling Initiative wants to change that.

 Cooling is a basic need to which everyone should have access without harming the climate.